savi2w/rhythm/README.md

 # Rhythm

-Rhythm is a lyrics tool for Spotify
+Rhythm is a lyrics crawler for Spotify

 ## License